Migration from WooCommerce to Shopify: a comprehensive guide and checklist

 Post-migration optimisation tips

-Hooray, your store is running on Shopify! 🎉 Now the focus shifts to fine-tuning and optimising the new store.
+Hooray, your store is running on Shopify! 🎉 Now the focus shifts to fine-tuning and optimising the new store with shopify efficiency tools and shopify time saving tools.
 Here are some key post-migration optimisation tips:

 SEO checks and URL redirects